 NHMRC is committed to supporting its administering institutions, and the health and medical research sector more broadly, to address the multiple challenges posed by the COVID-19 pandemic

-In response to the COVID-19 pandemic and work restrictions, and in consultation with our Research Committee and peak stakeholder groups, NHMRC has made changes to a number of policies and grant schemes for 2020 and 2021.
+As uncertainty remains about the trajectory and ongoing impacts of the COVID-19 pandemic, NHMRC remains committed to supporting the research community in managing research, grant applications and other professional activities to ensure the viability and success of health and medical research into the future.
+In response to the COVID-19 pandemic and work restrictions, and in consultation with our Research Committee and peak stakeholder groups, NHMRC made changes to a number of policies and grant schemes.

 - Changes to NHMRC 2020 Funding Schemes (27 March 2020)